nhoad/differ/README.md

 It also still has support for Vim, it'll just have Vim's problems (no job control support).

+It currently supports git and mercurial.
+Adding support for any other VCS is trivial, as long as it can produce a unified diff.

 # Using it

 Put this in your .vimrc: